 Don’t forget the poop bags and be sure to keep your dog on the lead when you’re with us.

 Finally, make sure that you take towels to clean up your dog if they get mucky paws or go for a swim.
 Hopefully, you will experience some stunning weather whilst away but it’s always best to be prepared.

 Our wooden cabins offer a sturdy solution for glampers with dogs.
 Facilities vary slightly between sites, but all are furnished with raised beds and seating, offering a homely space.
 They also have sturdy doors so you can be sure your dog’s secure after the lights go out.

 YHA Exclusive Hire

-Hiring a whole hostel may be a great option for your group (remember to check the latest government guidelines for number of guests allowed).
+Hiring a whole hostel may be a great option for your group.
 In this situation your dog will, mostly, be around people they are familiar with, so it won’t matter if they make a bit of noise.
 Most YHA hostels have private grounds too.
 Great for a spot of fetch.